History of lacrosse: European involvement

 As lacrosse grew, opposition to its violent aspects was a major obstacle.
 The game was banned in some areas when, in 1900, Choctaw Indians attached lead weights to their sticks to use them as skull-crackers.

 By the 20th century, many high schools, colleges and universities had adopted lacrosse as a league sport.
 Lacrosse became an Olympic sport for the 1904 and 1908 Summer Olympics, but was then dropped as an official sport.
 After 1908, lacrosse was a sport in the World Games.

+As the institutionalization of lacrosse in the late 1800s turned it into a sport that became integral to the Canadian national identity, both Canada and the United States were doing their best to eradicate Indigenous peoples and culture through residential schools.
+Residential schools were created with the sole purpose of forcing cultural assimilation of Indigenous peoples by taking children and forcing them to stop practicing their traditions, speaking their language, and doing anything that the settlers viewed as 'uncivilized.'
+Indigenous communities are still trying to heal from the immense damage and high death toll of residential schools.
+At this time, lacrosse, a traditionally Indigenous practice, became a symbol of settler Canadian nationalism.
+In residential schools, whose purpose was to 'civilize' the Indigenous children, sports were introduced as a way to keep health up and reduce the amount of deaths.
+A few residential school survivors recall that sport was a break from their strenuous days, where they could just be children.
+The Canadian government wanted to promote Canadian nationalism through every aspect of the school, including in recreational activities such as sports, and therefore they introduced lacrosse into these schools which were trying to force disconnection from Native American culture.
+For many children however, lacrosse was actually a way to retain an aspect of their indigeneity and to hold onto a piece of their culture rather than it promoting a Canadian national identity.

 In the 1930s, an indoor version of the game, box lacrosse, was introduced in Canada.
 It quickly became the dominant form of the sport in Canada, in part due to the severe winter weather that limited outdoor play.

 Minor leagues developed for box lacrosse and college lacrosse.
 Two professional leagues also were created: In 1987 the Eagle Pro Box Lacrosse League was founded; it eventually became the Major Indoor Lacrosse League, and then the National Lacrosse League (NLL).
 In the summer of 2001, a professional field lacrosse league, known as Major League Lacrosse (MLL), was inaugurated.
 In 2019, the Premier Lacrosse League was created, which offered higher wages and better benefits for the players.